skeuomorph-wow/suboptimal/README.md

 Mints MT, planning for only tank.
 (W1 Skeu will build 2nd threat).

 Melee to other side.
-Don't go past Mints, LIP if you have to.
+Don't go past Mints.

+**LIPs DON'T RESET OR STOP THREAT.** If you LIP but don't slow down, you'll just pull when the LIP wears off.

 ## Dragonkin Packs